shford/fastfetch_favs/README.md

 ## Release History

 The script works.
 It's super small so I doubt it'll need updates.
+Create an issue on Github if you want to get in touch for anyting.

 ## Disclaimers